GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/10.091-100/01.The-Spacious-Firmament/docs.md

 ---
+title: |
-title: 91.
-The Spacious Firmament
+    091. The Spacious Firmament - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 091.
+The Spacious Firmament.
+The spacious firmament on high, With all the blue, ethereal sky, And spangled heavens, a shining frame, Their great Original proclaim.
+Th'unwearied sun from day to day Does his Creator's power display, And publishes to every land The work of an almighty hand
+    keywords:  |
-    keywords: Church Hymnal, The Spacious Firmament, The spacious firmament on high,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Spacious Firmament, The spacious firmament on high.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 91. THE SPACIOUS FIRMAMENT
+## 091. THE SPACIOUS FIRMAMENT
+####  Church Hymnal 1941,

 ```txt

 1.
 The spacious firmament on high,
 With all the blue, ethereal sky,